grammyjs/website/site/docs/README.md

     type: secondary
 features:
   - title: Easy to Use
-    details: grammY makes writing Telegram bots so simple you already know how to do it.
+    details: grammY makes creating Telegram bots so simple you already know how to do it.
   - title: Flexible
     details: grammY is open and can be extended by plugins to make it fit exactly your needs.
   - title: Scalable